Ayrshire Scotland -

 Runners-Up to Sparta SC in the

 Peel Cup on 14 June 1931.
-Bob
+On

-1932 season to move to St Louis,
+season moving to St Louis,

 Stix Baer & Fuller.
-Note: re Archie Perry:

 Bob's Brother-in-law